-Please refer to the Schedule of Classes for the exact date to withdraw for a course section at 100% and the last day to withdraw from a course for the semester.
+Please refer to the latest edition of the Schedule of Classes for the exact date to withdraw for a course section at 100% and the last day to withdraw from a course for the semester.

-If a student is unable to complete any of his/her classes and is physically unable to come to campus to file the Change of Registration, a letter or email to this effect should be sent or faxed by the student to his/her Dean prior to the withdrawal deadline.
-(Detroit Mercy Undergraduate Catalog 2016-2017).
+If a student is unable to complete any of his/her classes and is physically unable to come to campus to file the Change of Registration, a letter or email to this effect should be sent or faxed by the student to his/her Dean prior to the withdrawal deadline based on the latest edition of the Detroit Mercy Academic Calendar.